Be alert and of sober mind. Your enemy the devil prowls around like a roaring lion looking for someone to devour– 1st Peter 5:8 NIV

 When we haven’t submitted our lives or some part of our lives to Jesus-

 Seriously.
 Disobedience and rebellion and refusing to acknowledge or repent of sin are open doors the enemy will always walk through.
 Deal with those issues (Ephesians 4:27, James 4:7, 1st Peter 5:8).
 Pronto.

 We refuse to forgive-

-We can’t even be forgiven unless we forgive others (Matthew 6:15).
-What would make us think Satan would not take advantage of that kind of opportunity to plant bitterness, rage and every other kind of evil in our lives (Hebrews 12:15)?
+Refusing to forgive leads to bitterness and makes us more likely to sin (Acts 8:23).
+Satan would be a fool not to take advantage of that kind of opportunity to plant bitterness, rage and every other kind of evil in our lives (Hebrews 12:15).
 Forgiveness is never easy but is is the most spiritually freeing thing we can do.
-It is worth the effort.
+It is more than worth the effort.
 It is essential to our spiritual survival (Matthew 6:14-15, Luke 11:4).